vegaprotocol/specs/protocol/0082-RFPR-on_chain_referral_program.md

     - party must not have an active liquidity provision.
 1. If a party has joined a team (i.e. is a referee) any future liquidity provision transactions from the party should be rejected.

+#### Disbanding teams

+1. If a party **is** currently a **referrer**, the party can disband a team by submitting a signed `DisbandTeam` transaction.
+1. The party will be disbanded at the end of the current epoch at which point all referees and referrers will be disassociated from the team.
+1. If a party **is not** currently a **referrer**, they should be able to create a new team after disbanding a team, their `Create` transaction should be accepted (providing it is valid).
+1. If a party **is not** currently a **referee**, they should not be able to join a disbanded team, their `JoinTeam` transaction should be rejected.
+1. If a party **is** currently a **referee**, they should not be able to move to a disbanded team, their `JoinTeam` transaction should be rejected.
 #### Team epoch and running volumes

 1. Each trade should increment both the maker and taker parties `party_epoch_volume` by the volume of the trade (expressed in quantum units) providing both parties are not members of the same team.